Once a party has commenced divorce proceedings, either party may make an application for financial relief to the Court.

-Given this decision, parties need to be cautious in how they obtain documents belonging to another party in relation to financial relief.
+Given this decision, parties need to be cautious as to how they obtain documents belonging to another party in relation to financial relief.
 The Imerman decision stresses the need for caution before engaging in ‘self help’.
 Please speak with a member of our family law team before taking any action.

 Parslows Jersey can help

 The breakdown of human relationships can cause great stress, anxiety and problems.
 The process of separation and divorce is rarely easy.